For no light matter is at stake; the question concerns the very manner in which human life is to be lived.

-Empathy, kindness and compassion in leadership, learning and the realization of human potential
+Nurturing empathy, kindness and compassion for leadership, learning and the realization of human potential

 Reflecting on human interactions, on their nature, origins, and development; reflecting on the essence of humanity and humaneness manifest in human interaction; reflecting on securing positive and constructive interactions to enrich and empower individuals, groups and organizations everywhere

 To promote, in the words of the inspirational Jaron Lanier, "an alternative intellectual environment that is large enough to roam in...a new encompassing architecture of interconnected thoughts that can engulf a person with a different worldview".

 Anyone interested in human nature and its survival; anyone wanting new perspectives on human interactions and development; and everyone working with people, especially those in education, training, leadership and organization development.

 What are its premises?

 All human interactions, including learning and leadership, are based on emotion and all interactions begin with a feeling

 This is overlooked by most of the systems we create and by almost all learning and development organizations